 36. Party must answer interrogatories when ordered

-When a Registrar or the Court orders a party to answer interrogatories, the party must lodge and serve an affidavit containing the answers within the period ordered by the Registrar or the Court.
+When a registrar or the Court orders a party to answer interrogatories, the party must lodge and serve an affidavit containing the answers within the period ordered by the registrar or the Court.

 [Rule 36 inserted in Gazette 3 Jun 2008 p.
 2128.]